jcbendernh/ADFOrchestrator/DatabricksDLTPipeline.md

 # Run an Azure Databricks DLT Pipeline

 ## Overview
-These instructions are based on the [Leverage Azure Databricks jobs orchestration from Azure Data Factory](https://techcommunity.microsoft.com/blog/analyticsonazure/leverage-azure-databricks-jobs-orchestration-from-azure-data-factory/3123862) article that was published in Feb 22 by [Clinton W Ford](https://www.linkedin.com/in/clintonwford/) and [Leo Furlong](https://www.linkedin.com/in/leoafurlongiv/) from Databricks.
+These instructions are an adaption of the [Leverage Azure Databricks jobs orchestration from Azure Data Factory](https://techcommunity.microsoft.com/blog/analyticsonazure/leverage-azure-databricks-jobs-orchestration-from-azure-data-factory/3123862) article that was published in Feb 22 by [Clinton W Ford](https://www.linkedin.com/in/clintonwford/) and [Leo Furlong](https://www.linkedin.com/in/leoafurlongiv/) from Databricks.

+For the DLT Pipelines I have modified their instructions to accomodate utilizing the

-I went through their instructions and made a few minor changes.
+and made a few minor changes.
 The result of this is included in the [Execute Databricks Job using MI](https://github.com/jcbendernh/ADFOrchestrator/blob/main/files/Execute%20Databricks%20Job%20using%20MI.zip) Azure Data Factory Template within this repo.
 Thus, you do not need to build this pipeline from scratch, all the steps are already included in the template.
 You only need to follow the steps below.

 The template utilizes the REST calls to the Databricks API utilizing the following:
 - [Trigger a new job run](https://docs.databricks.com/api/azure/workspace/jobs/runnow)